© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval tenement boundary between Louden Hill and King Arthur's Downs is a scheduled monument protected by Historic England under reference 1019887.
 View the official record →

-I do not have reliable established scholarly information about this specific monument in the NHLE record to provide an accurate description.
+I do not have reliable established information about a medieval tenement boundary between Louden Hill and King Arthur's Downs in the scholarly record to provide an accurate description of this specific site.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019887.

 Medieval tenement boundary between Louden Hill and King Arthur's Downs is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019887.